imyanzhen/Mining-Your-Block/README.md

 # Mining-Your-Block
-A python script for block mining.
+Complete a python script for block mining.
+I have provided you a quick recipe, you may want to fill the currently commented out lines.
+Or code it in your own way!

 In this assignment, please complete the python script so that:
 (1) Make sure that your transaction record has your name.
 You can also put down any messages that you would like to tell me :)